 What the best dogs with pointy ears are really depends on what you are looking for.

+There is no one breed that is perfect for every home!
 If it’s a family pet for an active home you are looking for, then these are some of our top contenders:

 If you are looking for a hard working or competing companion our favorites include: